Ramen96/fileSync/README.md

   - [ ] Add functionality for "New Folder"
   - [ ] Add functionality for "New File"

+- [ ] **FolderTree Component**
+  - [ ] Fix bug when uploading a new file so only the parent node of the uploaded file is re-rendered instead of the whole recursion tree

 ---

 # AI Features